From OSS to Open Source AI: an Exploratory Study of Collaborative Development Paradigm Divergence

-To further substantiate this finding from a macroscopic perspective, we applied the Louvain community detection algorithm~\cite{de2011generalized} to the established OSM user networks, as illustrated in Figure \ref{fig:network}\footnote{For readability, the figure displays only a small part of the network to prevent excessive node and edge density that would impair visual interpretation.
-The complete network can be reproduced through replication package.}.
+To further substantiate this finding from a macroscopic perspective, we applied the Louvain community detection algorithm~\cite{de2011generalized} to the established OSM user networks, as illustrated in Figure \ref{fig:network}\footnote{For readability, the figure displays only a small part of the network to prevent excessive node and edge density that would impair visual interpretation.}.
 We documented all publishing organizations corresponding to the OSM repositories used in our network analysis and obtained their membership information via the HF Hub API.
 We then used these developer-organization affiliations as ground truth to evaluate the overlap with communities identified by the Louvain algorithm.

 For the user commit network, we examined the proportion of community members belonging to the predominant organizational affiliation within each detected community across the entire network.
 This proportion averaged 49.8\% and notably, some actual organizations do not have corresponding organization accounts on HF Hub, making them unobservable in this analysis.
 Therefore, the actual proportion would be even higher.
 This result reflects consistency between contribution-based collaboration communities and actual organizational affiliations.
 Meanwhile, the same metric for the user discussion network reached only 9.2\%, further demonstrating that project understanding and knowledge exchange represented by discussions in the OSM ecosystem maintain relatively openness despite the more closed collaboration patterns in development contributions.